Vampyres (film)

 Vampyres is a 1974 (Note: The majority of bibliographic sources classify Vampyres as a 1974 feature (the year in which it was filmed).
 However, some sources categorize it as a 1975 or 1976 film: The British Film Institute classes it as a 1976 feature, as this was the year of its release there.)
-British horror film directed by José Ramón Larraz and starring Anulka Dziubinska, Marianne Morris, and Murray Brown.
+British erotic horror film directed by José Ramón Larraz and starring Anulka Dziubinska, Marianne Morris, and Murray Brown.
 Its plot follows two female lovers who, having been resurrected as vampires, lure unsuspecting travelers to their dilapidated estate to feed on their blood.

 The film contains the trope of the lesbian vampire, and was targeted by film critics for its depictions of graphic violence, sex, and its presentation of female bisexuality.
 It was first released in the United States in 1975 by Cambist Films, and was later released in the United Kingdom in 1976.

 In the years following its release, the film has garnered a large cult following.